Ruth Kelly: Children's schooling

 All four of Kelly's children started at a Roman Catholic primary school in Wapping, east London.
-However, on 8 January 2007, the Daily Mirror revealed that she had withdrawn her son from the voluntary aided school, and — following professional advice — sent him to a preparatory school that specialises in the education of boys aged 7–13 with dyslexia and/or developmental coordination disorder.
-Though the additional cost for specialist support outside the state sector sometimes is covered by the local authority, Kelly stated she has not and will not seek its help in meeting these costs.
+However, on 8 January 2007, the Daily Mirror revealed that she had withdrawn her son from the voluntary aided school, and — following professional advice — sent him to a preparatory school that specialised in the education of boys aged 7–13 with dyslexia and developmental coordination disorder.

-According to Ofsted inspection in 2002 "those with special educational needs, make particularly good progress" at English Martyrs Roman Catholic school, and that pupils generally meet "standards that are much better than those gained by pupils in similar schools".
-The school achieved the best exam results in the borough of Tower Hamlets and among the best in the UK, with 96% of children reaching the expected standard for English, and 100% for Maths and Science.
-The area's education authority also runs six special needs schools within reach of Kelly's home and responded to the controversy saying, "We are proud of the quality of education we offer to all children.
+According to an Ofsted inspection in 2002, "those with special educational needs, make particularly good progress" at English Martyrs Roman Catholic school, and that pupils generally meet "standards that are much better than those gained by pupils in similar schools".
+The school achieved the best exam results in the borough of Tower Hamlets, and among the best in the UK, with 96% of children reaching the expected standard for English, and 100% for Maths and Science.
+The area's education authority also ran six special needs schools within reach of Kelly's home and responded to the controversy saying, "We are proud of the quality of education we offer to all children.
 We have a strong record in helping children with a wide range of learning needs to succeed."

 Ian Gibson, Labour MP for Norwich North, called the decision "a slap in the face for the teachers and pupils in the school the child has been taken out of".
 However, Conservative Party leader David Cameron, whose own disabled son Ivan attended a state special needs school, defended her decision, saying "People should recognise that politicians like everyone else are parents first and will act in the best interests of their children".

 Kelly made a complaint to the Press Complaints Commission about the Mirrors reporting of the story, but the complaint was rejected, with the PCC ruling that the story was "a matter of considerable public interest", given that she is "a Cabinet minister – who had previously been Secretary of State for Education and Skills", and "even if government policy included an acceptance of private schooling for those with special needs, the fact that the complainant did not feel that the current state system could meet her child's requirements raised questions about the nature of publicly [sic]funded schooling and its ability to cater for children with special needs – including those whose families would not be able to pay for private schooling."